Overview

 - The

-rfq_idcan be used in subsequent swap initiation requests if the client decides to proceed with the trade.
+rfq_idcan be used in subsequent swap initiation or LSPS1 order requests until it expires.

 For details about swap operations, proceed to Swap APIs.